the-real-evolver/chrissly_decimal/readme.md

 }
 ```
 ## Status
-- addition and subtraction and creation from string works
+- addition, subtraction, creation from string and conversion to string works